ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A720 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is fixed in r0p2.

+-  ``ERRATA_A720_3456091``: This applies errata 3456091 workaround to
+   Cortex-A720 CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+It is still open.

 -  ``ERRATA_A720_3699561``: This applies errata 3699561 workaround to
    Cortex-A720 CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is still open.